beradrian/jsbandwidth/README.md

 </code></pre>

 The `jsBandwidth` object has 3 methods with a similar signature:
-- `testSpeed(options)`
+- `testLatency(options)`
 - `testDownloadSpeed(options)`
 - `testUploadSpeed(options)`
+- `testSpeed(options)` which combines all the above into one

 The `options` parameter is an object and it has the following fields
-- `downloadUrl` the download URL used for testing.
+- `latencyTestUrl` the URL used for latency testing.
 Usually a big binary content is expected to be downloaded.
+- `downloadUrl` the URL used for download speed testing.
+Usually a big binary content is expected to be downloaded.
-- `uploadUrl` the upload URL used for testing.
+- `uploadUrl` the URL used for upload speed testing.
 It should accept a POST method.
 - `uploadData` the data that is sent to the server to test the upload
 - `uploadDataMaxSize` if specified `uploadData` is going to be truncated to this maximum length.
 Some servers, like Tomcat, by their default setup can impose a limit on the upload data size to avoid DoS attacks.
 You either modify that setting or use `options.uploadDataMaxSize`.
 The usual limit is 2Mb.
 - `uploadDataSize` if `uploadData` is not specified, then a chunk of this size is randomly generated instead